zydou/arti/doc/dev/notes/state-management-cli.md

             Print version information

 SUBCOMMANDS
-       help             Print this message or the help of the given subcommand(s) new-identity     Generate a new identity for a hidden service generate-all     Generate all the keys necessary to run a hidden service destroy-service  Remove all the keys and state of a hidden service print-onion      Print the .onion address of a service
+       help                  Print this message or the help of the given subcommand(s) new-identity          Generate a new identity for a hidden service generate-online-keys  Generate all the keys necessary to run a hidden service destroy-service       Remove all the keys and state of a hidden service print-onion           Print the .onion address of a service
 ```

 ### `arti-hss-new-identity`